A protest march in Bangkok demanding the return of territory from France.

 On 1 December 1940, the undeclared war escalated when the French navy sent three sloops to shell the coastal town of Trat.
 Three Thai planes attacked the sloops, hitting one.
 The French then shelled the border town of Aranyaprathet, killing six civilians.
 A French assault against Nakhon Thanom the following night resulted in the deaths of two more civilians.

-The Thais lost four planes to French action from 9-13 December, three were shot down and the fourth destroyed on the ground when French aircraft bombed Ubon.
+The Thais lost four planes to French action from 9-13 December, three were shot down while the fourth was destroyed on the ground when French aircraft bombed Ubon.
 The tale of woe for the Thais continued when two aircraft collided on take-off from Ubon on 14 December.

 In an attempt to stop French aerial attacks, six Thai bombers struck Ban Sin airbase on 16 December, damaging the field and wrecking a few French airplanes.